List of modern great powers: Netherlands (1648–1795)

-By the middle of the 17th century, the Dutch had overtaken Portugal as the dominant player in the spice and silk trade, and in 1652 founded a colony at Cape Town on the coast of South Africa, as a way-station for its ships on the route between Europe and Asia.
-After the first settlers spread out around the Company station, nomadic white livestock farmers, or Trekboers, moved more widely afield, leaving the richer, but limited, farming lands of the coast for the drier interior tableland.
-Between 1602 and 1796, many Europeans were sent to work in the Asia trade.
+By the middle of the 17th century, the Dutch had overtaken Portugal as the dominant player in the spice and silk trade.
+In 1652, they founded a colony at Cape Town on the coast of South Africa as a way-station for their ships on the route between Europe and Asia.
+After the first settlers spread out around the Company station, nomadic white livestock farmers, or Trekboers, moved farther afield, leaving the richer but limited coastal farming lands for the drier interior tableland.
+Between 1602 and 1796, many Europeans were sent to work in the Asian trade.
 The majority died of disease or made their way back to Europe, but some of them made the Indies their new home.
-Interaction between the Dutch and native population mainly took place in Sri Lanka and the modern Indonesian Islands.
+Interaction between the Dutch and the native population mainly took place in Sri Lanka and the modern Indonesian Islands.

 In their search for new trade passages between Asia and Europe, Dutch navigators explored and charted distant regions such as Australia, New Zealand, Tasmania, and parts of the eastern coast of North America.
 During the period of proto-industrialization, the empire received 50% of textiles and 80% of silks import from the India's Mughal Empire, chiefly from its most developed region known as Bengal Subah.

 In the 18th century, the Dutch colonial empire began to decline as a result of the Fourth Anglo-Dutch War of 1780–1784, in which the Dutch Republic lost a number of its colonial possessions and trade monopolies to the British Empire, along with the conquest of the Mughal Bengal at the Battle of Plassey by the East India Company.
 Nevertheless, major portions of the empire survived until the advent of global decolonisation following World War II, namely the East Indies and Dutch Guiana.
 Three former colonial territories in the West Indies islands around the Caribbean Sea—Aruba, Curaçao, and Sint Maarten—remain as constituent countries represented within the Kingdom of the Netherlands.